Annual monitoring

 What information do you need to send?

-Every year you must send us your:
+Every year you must complete your online annual return and with this you must send your:

 All the information is needed to complete the annual monitoring requirements.